Hiroshi51/BackGroundSlider-GO/README.md

 # BackGroundSlider-GO

 This is a simple BackGroundSlide jQuery Plug in.
-You can modify this plugin flexbly.
-I especially reccoment that you use this to create a dynamic full page background. please read the instruction below.
+You can modify this plugin in very flexible way.
+I especially recommend that you use this to create a dynamic full page background. please read the instruction below.

 ### step1